 The two sides of the moon have some stark differences.
 For starters, the side facing Earth has darker spots.
 These are basaltic plains formed due to the rapid cooling of volcanoes.
 Yes, about 3-4 billion years ago, the moon used to witness volcanic eruptions.
 These darker areas are called Lunar Maria.
 Whereas, the far side of the moon has more craters, larger mountains, and almost no basaltic plains.

-A fairly recent theory suggests that the front facing surface has fewer craters since it was warmer due to heat radiated from Earth.
+A relatively recent theory suggests that the front facing surface has fewer craters since it was warmer due to heat radiated from Earth.
 On the far side, which was cooler, the minerals that formed the lunar crust condensed quickly and acted as a shield against the meteorites.
 However, the ‘softer’ crust on the front side would spew lava from the meteorite hits, which on cooling down would cover the impact craters.

 When did we first see it?